 It’s also OK to spend a year or two in community college before transferring to a more prestigious, that is, expensive, school.
 When your kid gets out, nobody is likely going to care where they were a freshman or sophomore, only the name of the school on the diploma matters.

 So, while there’s a lot to be concerned with when it comes to college debt, students and parents have options.
-If you’re planning on taking on this challenge, think about scheduling an appropriate amount of time to consider them, and plan how you’ll tackle this education funding conundrum.
+If you’re planning on taking on this challenge, think about scheduling an appropriate amount of time to consider them, and plan for saving for higher education.